PaaulCB/worlds-rabbits/README.md

 - The icons in the footer and menu were taken from [Font Awesome](https://fontawesome.com/)
 - The code to implement the footer and the dropdown menu was taken from the [love-running project walkthrough](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation)
 - The steps to fork a repository were taken from [github docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
-- The steps to fork a repository were taken from [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+- The steps to clone a repository were taken from [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - The template to make this README.md was taken from [code institute](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)

 ### Media